dhextras/editor/README.md

 - [x] Stream input in rawmode & out put it
 - [x] Print out put properly and handle cursor movment, tab, enter, backspace
+- [x] create a temp buffer and edit and do stuff with it then print the edited version in the end
+- [ ] Split the file into modules
+- [ ] Implement a data structure for text manipulation, use predefined string for now - Make sure its compatible for undo/redo, multi-cursor
-- [ ] open a file and read it's content in the editor
+- [ ] open a file and read it's content
-- [ ] adding content to a file & then saving it
+- [ ] Use the file content instead of the predefined string to a file & then saving it

 ## compile